sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

     1. Enter the password you noted in the earlier task.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**

-4. Since this is your first sign in as Adele Vance, you will be prompted to reset your password.
+4. Since this is your first sign-in as Adele Vance, you will be prompted to reset your password.
 Enter your old password.
 For your new password enter **SC900-Lab**.
 Enter **SC900-Lab** in the confirm password field.
 Select **Sign in**.
 Note: we are using this password only for the convenience of the lab.
-As a best practice you would typically enter a more secure password.
+As a best practice, you would typically enter a more secure password.

 5. A pop-up displays indicating that **Help us protect your account**.
 Click on **Skip for now (14 days until this is required)** and then you will get another pop-up saying **More information is required**.
 This is because as a member of the SSPRSecurityUsers group, the configuration requires its members to register when they sign in.
 Select the **Next** button.
-Again you will get a pop-up displays indicating that **Help us protect your account**.
+Again you will get a pop-up display indicating that **Help us protect your account**.
 Click on **Skip for now (14 days until this is required)**.
 Then When prompted to stay signed- in, select **Yes**

     >Note:  An alternative to having users do the registration, themselves, is for admins to directly configure the authentication methods when they add a user.
-This requires admins to know and set the ​phone numbers and email addresses that users use to perform self-service password reset, and reset a user’s password.
+This requires admins to know and set the ​phone numbers and email addresses that users use to perform a self-service password reset, and reset a user’s password.

    ![](../Images/default-secure.png)